 Liquidity risk is the risk that the Company will not be able to meet its payment obligations when they fall due under normal and stress circumstances.
 The Company monitors its liquidity risk by considering the maturity of its financial assets and projected cash flow from operations.
-Where possible the Company utilizes surplus internal funds to a large extent to finance its operations and ongoing projects.
+Where possible the Company utilizes surplus internal funds to finance its operations and ongoing projects.